aaahmedms/Computer-Penetration-Testing-Ref/README.md

 <hr>
 <br /> <b> Virtual Machine: </b>
 <br /> "Virtual Box - Oracle VM VirtualBox (formerly Sun VirtualBox, Sun xVM VirtualBox and Innotek VirtualBox) is a free and open-source hosted hypervisor for x86 virtualization, developed by Oracle Corporation.
-Created by Innotek GmbH, it was acquired by Sun Microsystems in 2008, which was, in turn, acquired by Oracle in 2010." - Wikipedia
+Created by Innotek GmbH, it was acquired by Sun Microsystems in 2008, which was, in turn, acquired by Oracle in 2010." - Wikipedia <br />
 - https://www.virtualbox.org/wiki/Downloads
 <br />